Lavaill/snd-tatourmi-templates/README.md

 AI was used to generate the render.js file and the style guide.
 I've also used an agent to brainstorm CSS and HTML property ideas and initial layout for most of the templates.
 I've gone over nearly all of the html and css by hand at this point (Basically everything used in actual templates), but I felt like people should know this is hand-finished, not hand-made.

 ## Roadmap
-- [ ] Describe each template's purpose.
+- [X] Describe each template's purpose.
 - [ ] Provide a shell script for people who don't want to make an entire third-party app for the O2 bill
 - [ ] Add a template for entities
 - [ ] Add gear templates
 - [ ] Add a map template of some kind
+- [ ] Add a computer log template
 - [ ] Re-Test all printouts (Don't judge me I was busy)